Cycle Canada Bicycle Tours

 Toronto to Montreal

-The BiQue Ride (BiQue is pronounced - Bike) is an annual bike tour from Toronto to Montreal.
-It was first held in 1995 and has run most years since then.
+The BiQue Ride (BiQue is pronounced - Bike, an annual bike tour from Toronto to Montreal first held in 1995.

-We leave from the eastern edge of Toronto and ride to Old City Hall in Montreal.
-We travel via Prince Edward County through Loyalist country and have a rest day in Kingston.
+Leaving from the eastern edge of Toronto and riding to Old City Hall in Montreal.
+Traveling via Prince Edward County through Loyalist country with a rest day in Kingston.
 Here riders can relax and explore this historic town or take the ferry to Wolfe Island for more riding.

 Flat to Gently Rolling Terrain